Killed by Death (series)

 Killed by Death is a series of bootleg albums compiling rare punk rock songs primarily from the late 1970s and early 1980s.
-The first four of these compilations, (Killed By Death #1-#4), were issued in 1989 by the Swedish label Redrum Records and featured tracks by obscure North American and European punk groups, as well as a few more well-known acts such as The Wipers, Zero Boys, Subhumans and the Beastie Boys.
+The first four of these compilations, (Killed By Death #1-#4), were issued in 1989 by the Swedish label Redrum Records and featured tracks by obscure North American and European punk groups, as well as a few more well-known acts such as Wipers, Zero Boys, Subhumans and Beastie Boys.
 In the years since the release of these first compilations, more than 50 other albums have been added to the series by various anonymous publishers.

 Origins

 The curators of the Killed by Death series followed a tradition of other album series that compiled tracks from rare punk 45s onto LP.
 In the early 1970s, musician Lenny Kaye had codified the term "punk" in reference to a genre of music with his compilation Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968.
-The album highlighted minor 1960s hits by groups like The Standells, The Seeds, The Count Five and Electric Prunes mixed with similar-sounding tracks by lesser-known bands.
+The album highlighted minor 1960s hits by groups like the Standells, the Seeds, the Count Five and Electric Prunes mixed with similar-sounding tracks by lesser-known bands.
 Kaye's original Nuggets compilation sparked a wave of similar records, notably the Pebbles series of LPs, that sought to unearth rare music from the 1960s.
 Tim Warren's Crypt Records followed up with even rarer and rawer 60s punk rock recordings on its Back from the Grave albums released during the mid-1980s, as did many other small labels the world over.

 Meanwhile, a new generation of musicians had picked up on this music and, unlike their 1960s rolemodels, were conscientiously self-describing their music as "punk rock."
 For many, this went hand-in-hand with a do-it-yourself aesthetic of recording one's own music and releasing one's own records, resulting in low budget productions and limited pressings.
-Not long after their release, the records were rare and as sought-after as many vinyl releases from punk's progenitors of the 1960s.
+Not long after their release, the records were rare and as sought after as many vinyl releases from punk's progenitors of the 1960s.
 Taking a cue from Nuggets, Pebbles and especially Back from the Grave, Killed By Death filled a niche for those desiring to hear this music at time when it could not be otherwise heard.